Fresh Ideas for Your Church's Spring FUNdraiser

 Here are seven (plus) innovative, delightful, easy, with great profit-potential, ways to raise funds for your parish or organization:

-Community Mosaic or Quilt
+Create Community Mosaic or Quilt

 Families pay to participate in the community project for this fundraiser.
 Parishes can charge a specific fee; however, some may find they collect more donations if they leave the amount at the discretion of those participating.
 Decide what medium you’d like the project to be created from; possible choices include ceramic tiles for a group mosaic or cotton or muslin fabric for a quilt.
 The participation kit will include either a blank tile or a piece of fabric, instructions on expectations for finished contributions, what supplies are needed to complete the project, and the deadline for the tiles or quilt squares to be returned.
 Tiles can be part of a more significant collective theme or entirely at the participant’s discretion.
 When complete, host an event for the big reveal of the assembled mosaic or quilt.

-Online (or in-person) Class
+Online (or in-person) Classes

 Hire a professional or realize a higher profit margin by tapping into qualified volunteers to teach classes on any number of subjects — cooking, art, photography, knitting, web design, the possibilities are endless!